coderefinery/2022-03-22-workshop/content/_index.md

 - Anyone can follow the workshop on <https://twitch.tv/coderefinery/> but please do register anyway to "live stream" as this makes it easier for us to report to our funders on how many learners we reach.
-- Day 1 news:
+- Day 2 news:
-  - We went up to "conflict resolution" in git-intro.
-You might want to edit that some.
+  - We finished git-intro
-  - Tomorrow we use GitHub, so pay attention to installation instructions (in particular GitHub and `ssh`).
+  - Tomorrow we use GitHub for real, so pay attention to installation instructions (in particular GitHub and `ssh`).
+Make sure you verify the Github connection as the instructions say!
   - See you tomorrow at xx:50!
 - HackMD are posted to [the Q&A page](questions/) after a few hours with additional clarifications.